-There are broadly 4 types of blepharitis but most people will have a combination of forms.
+There are broadly four types of blepharitis but most people will have a combination of forms.

-Each of these types results in inflamed eyelids but is managed in a different way.
+Each of these types results in inflamed eyelids but are managed in different ways.

 This is an infective cause where the normal bacteria lvigin on the eyelids colonise more than can be sustained by the body and cause inflammation.